aspose-total/Aspose.Total-Products/total/en/net/conversion/doc-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to EXCEL via C# or Online App" h2="Convert DOC to EXCEL via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+<h2 class="heading-border">Why Convert DOC to Excel formats?</h2>

+Converting DOC (Word) to Excel formats via .NET or an application is crucial to structure textual data into tabular form, enabling powerful data analysis and manipulation.
+This conversion simplifies tasks like budgeting, database import, and data standardization, while also enhancing data visualization through Excel's charts and graphs.
+Collaborative work and data sharing become more accessible, even for those without specialized text analysis tools, making this conversion essential for various data-driven purposes.

+<h2 class="heading-border">How Aspose.Total can help in XLSX to DOCX Conversion?</h2>

+[Aspose.Total for .NET](https://products.aspose.com/total/net/) offers a comprehensive solution for DOC to Excel conversion, empowering users to seamlessly transform textual data in DOC files into structured, tabular Excel formats.
+This versatile API enables users to extract, manipulate, and customize data for various purposes, including data analysis, reporting, and database integration.
+Aspose.Total for .NET simplifies the conversion process, providing extensive features and options for formatting, layout, and data manipulation, ensuring that users can efficiently adapt and enhance their data according to their specific requirements.
+Whether handling individual documents or batch processing, Aspose.Total for .NET serves as a valuable tool for facilitating efficient and accurate DOC to Excel conversions within .NET applications.

+<h2 class="heading-border">How to convert DOC to Excel via Aspose.Total for .NET?</h2>

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOC to EXCEL  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+To achieve DOC to Excel conversion within any .NET, C#, ASP.NET, and VB.NET application using Aspose.Total for .NET, you can follow these two straightforward steps:

+1. Export DOC to HTML with Aspose.Words for .NET: Utilize Aspose.Words for .NET to export your DOC document to HTML.
+This step efficiently prepares the document for conversion while preserving its content and formatting.
+1. Convert HTML to Excel with Aspose.Cells for .NET: After exporting the DOC to HTML, proceed to employ Aspose.Cells for .NET, the Spreadsheet Programming API.
+This powerful tool will enable you to efficiently convert the HTML content into Excel format, ensuring the structured representation of data within your .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}